johnbillion/args/readme.md

 * `\Args\register_taxonomy` for the `register_taxonomy()` function

 ### Argument Arguments

+Some individual arguments are themselves an array with complex values.
+Argument definitions are provided for the following, but they are currently only enforced via PHPStan, not at runtime.

 * `\Args\WP_Tax_Query_Clause` for a single clause within the `WP_Tax_Query` class constructor array